CodingItWrong/outsidein.dev/docs/react/1-setup.md

 (Your timestamps will be different depending on how unreasonably early you wake up.)

 Click "< Deploys" to go back to the Deploys tab.
-If you waited for the deployment to complete, at the top in green you’ll see the name of your site, with an automatically-assigned set of nonsense words and characters.
+If you waited for the deployment to complete, at the top in green you'll see the name of your site, with an automatically-assigned set of nonsense words and characters.
 (For example, mine is `https://xenodochial-aryabhata-5985da.netlify.com`.)
 Click the green link in your browser.
 You should get the Learn React page.

-Now let’s rename that site to be a bit easier to remember.
+Now let's rename that site to be a bit easier to remember.
 Go back to Netlify, then click the Overview tab, then "Site settings" button.
 Under General > Site details > Site information, click "Change site name".
 Enter anything you like and click Save.
 At the top of this screen, under "Settings for", your site URL appears in gray.
 Click on it to confirm your new domain works.

 We're now set to run our app's tests on CI and deploy to production.
 We had a little setup to do, but the defaults provided by Create React App, GitHub Actions, and Netlify went a long way toward simplifying the process.